 We ensure that our harvest practices do not negatively impact ecological health by returning to previous harvest locations in subsequent seasons/years in order to gauge the general health of plant populations at these sites.

-A special thank you to our private cooperators who, by allowing our harvest, enable us to continue providing this ethically wildcrafted line of health-supporting botanical products.
+A special thank you to our private cooperators whose support enables us to continue providing this wide-ranging and ethically wildcrafted line of health-supporting botanical products.